Exploring the beauty of maths, we may just find that faith and proof are not mutually exclusive.

 "Your theorem is wrong," Hardy tells Ramanujan in the movie, "this is why we cannot publish anymore until you finally trust me on this business of proofs."

 Once described as "the most romantic figure in recent mathematical history", Ramanujan’s life also speaks to the idea of finding beauty in maths - and this is what we explore in this episode of Life & Faith.

 You’ll hear from a leading Australian mathematician about her response to the film, and her sense of the relationship between divine reality and mathematical practice.
 Then, Oxford mathematics professor John Lennox shares his thoughts about the beauty of the world of numbers and patterns.
-Finally, we wrap up the episode with a poem written and read by former Archbishop of Canterbury, Rowan Williams – you won’t want to miss it.
+We wrap up the episode with a poem written and read by former Archbishop of Canterbury, Rowan Williams - you won’t want to miss it.